Culture Trip’s Feel-Good Places to Visit in 2021 – Iceland

 Being off-grid isn’t really a selling point in Iceland, as most places outside Reykjavík are remote wilderness.
 However, the geothermal-powered Frost and Fire feels even more isolated than many other properties on this list.
 In Hveragerði village, about 30 minutes from the capital, this boutique hotel is an excellent base from which to explore the country.
 Nearby is the Varmá River – which means “warm waters” – a great place for a swim.

-The black volcanic sands of Reynisfjara are just one of the draws in southern Iceland that make it among the most country’s popular regions.
+The black volcanic sands of Reynisfjara are just one of the draws in southern Iceland that make it among the most popular regions in the country.
 Near Kirkjubæjarklaustur, where moss-covered lava fields and vast glaciers form the dramatic landscape, Magma Hotel has 12 cabins, each with a distinctive feel, boosted by sleek Nordic design throughout.
-Its location makes it easy to get to and explore famous landmarks such as Fjaðrárgljúfur canyon and Eldhraun lava field.
+Its location makes it easy to get to and explore landmarks such as Fjaðrárgljúfur canyon and Eldhraun lava field.